LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 ###2) Running the calibration

-The tool must at least be provided with the following arguments:
+The tool must be provided with the following input:

 * **--bag filename.bag**<br>
-    the rosbag containing the data
+    ROS bag containing the data
 * **--topics TOPIC_0 ...
 TOPIC_N**<br>
     list of all camera topics in the bag  (matches the ordering of the --models)
 * **--models MODEL_0 ...
 MODEL_N**<br>
-    list of camera/distortion models to be calibrated. (matches the ordering of the --topics)
+    list of camera/distortion models to be fitted (matches the ordering of the --topics)
 * **--target target.yaml**<br>
     the calibration target configuration (see [Cailbration targets](#calibration-target))